Contract Engineer Retirement Planning

 People retire earlier than expected when investments or retirement savings perform better than initially expected.
 Saving earlier in one’s career or choosing the proper retirement account can make or break a person’s expected retirement date.

 Contract engineers may also end up in early retirement because they are offered an early retirement package.
-This often happens to engineers when an organization is restructuring engineering roles within a company, and they want to support staff who has been with the organization for many years.
+This often happens to engineers when an organization is restructuring engineering roles within a company, and they want to support staff who have been with the organization for many years.

 What is the average retirement age?